-The Box for Slack integration enables you to share content from your Box repository directly from the Slack message interface.
+The Box for Slack integration enables you to share content from your Box repository directly from the Slack message interface and gives you greater visibility and granular control into how Slack accesses and manages Box content and metadata.
 You get the ease of sharing and communication provided by the popular Slack platform, with the content management and security features of Box.

 Enabling the integration

-After your organization’s Box admin enables the Slack integration, you must install it for your account.
+After your organization’s Box admin enables the Box for Slack integration, you must install it for your account.
 To do this:

 - Log in to your Slack account with your Slack credentials.